mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

 [CSHARP-935](https://jira.mongodb.org/browse/CSHARP-935) LINQ support has been rewritten and now targets the aggregation framework.
 It is a more natural translation and enables many features of LINQ that were previously not able to be translated.

 Simply use the new [`AsQueryable`]({{< apiref "M_MongoDB_Driver_IMongoCollectionExtensions_AsQueryable__1" >}}) method to work with LINQ.

-## Eventing

-Blurb on eventing once APM is pushed.